kyberdrb/Linux_tutorials/ARCH_INSTALLATION_GUIDE.md

 ****************************************

-Set up pacman repositories [Some of them are here: https://wiki.archlinux.org/index.php/Unofficial_user_repositories]:
+Configure pacman and its repositories ([some of them are here](https://wiki.archlinux.org/index.php/Unofficial_user_repositories)):

 	nano /etc/pacman.conf

+...with this content:

     [options]
     HoldPkg     = pacman glibc
     Architecture = auto